maguerrieri/NavigationCompat/README.md

  ## Deep-linking

- Before `NavigationStack`, SwiftUI did not support pushing more than one screen in a single state update, e.g. when deep-linking to a screen multiple layers deep in a navigation hierarchy. `NavigationBackport` provides an API to work around this limitation: you can wrap such path changes within a call to `withDelaysIfUnsupported`, and the library will, if necessary, break down the larger update into a series of smaller updates that SwiftUI supports, with delays in between.
+ Before `NavigationStack`, SwiftUI did not support pushing more than one screen in a single state update, e.g. when deep-linking to a screen multiple layers deep in a navigation hierarchy. `NavigationCompat` provides an API to work around this limitation: you can wrap such path changes within a call to `withDelaysIfUnsupported`, and the library will, if necessary, break down the larger update into a series of smaller updates that SwiftUI supports, with delays in between.
 For example, the following code that tries to push three screens in one update will not work:

 ```swift
   path.append(Screen.orders)